chrisman/meanest-tea/doc/specs.md

 * User can Search by name
 * User can Search by category with drop down list
 * User can sort teas by price: High to low, and Low to high
+* User can choose Quantity via drop down number list
+* User can use Add to bag button to add tea to bag
+* New items added to bag default to qty of 1, if no qty is selected